 Preparing Leaders in Medicine and Medical Science

-Penn State College of Medicine is committed to enhancing the quality of life through improved health, the professional preparation of those who will serve the health needs of others, and the discovery of knowledge that will benefit all.
-We’re dedicated to demonstrating our core values: respect, integrity, teamwork and excellence.
+Penn State College of Medicine (and its academic partners, Penn State Health and Milton S. Hershey Medical Center) are committed to enhancing the quality of life through improved health, the professional preparation of those who will serve the health needs of others and the discovery of knowledge that will benefit all.

 Who We Are

-Penn State College of Medicine is part of an academic medical center group that also includes:
+Penn State College of Medicine is part of an academic medical group that also includes:

-- Penn State Health Milton S. Hershey Medical Center, the flagship hospital, a 551-bed, tertiary-care facility that serves central Pennsylvania;
+- Penn State Health Milton S. Hershey Medical Center, a 551-bed, tertiary-care facility that serves central Pennsylvania;

-- Penn State Children's Hospital, the only Level I pediatric trauma center between Philadelphia and Pittsburgh; and
+- Penn State Health Children's Hospitalalso in Hershey, the only Level I pediatric trauma center between Philadelphia and Pittsburgh; and

-College of Medicine faculty are dedicated to educating, guiding, and nurturing our students, postdocs, residents and fellows.
-Our leadership team comprises experienced, forward-looking healthcare providers, scholars and researchers.
+College of Medicine faculty are dedicated to educating, guiding, and nurturing students, postdocs, residents and fellows.
+The leadership team comprises experienced, forward-looking health care providers, scholars and researchers.

 Medical and Graduate Training

-Outreach to our local community is key to the Penn State College of Medicine experience.
+Outreach to the local community is key to the Penn State College of Medicine experience.

-From participation in a collaborative workgroup to identify the health needs in the area, to our student-run LionCare medical clinics, Penn State College of Medicine faculty, staff and students help make the greater Hershey area a better and healthier place to live and work.
+From participation in a collaborative workgroup to identify the health needs in the area, to student-run LionCare medical clinics, Penn State College of Medicine faculty, staff and students help make the greater Hershey and State College areas a better and healthier place to live and work.